 Largest Gothic church in the world

-This bishop's church in the archdiocese of Seville is the largest Gothic church in the world and indeed one of the biggest churches in the world.
+This bishop's church in the archdiocese of Seville is not only the largest Gothic church but in fact one of the biggest churches in the world.
 It was constructed in the period from 1401 to 1519 on the foundations of an Arab mosque.
 In addition to its magnificent sepulcher statues dating to the Middle Ages, the church also houses the tomb of Christopher Columbus, which was built in 1902.
 After he crossed the Atlantic several times, the true location of his bones remained uncertain.
 His four pallbearers represent the kingdoms of Castile, León, Aragón and Navarra.
 The most distinctive part of the church is its bell tower, La Girlada.
 This symbol of Seville was originally the minaret of the main mosque and still bears features of its Moorish architecture despite being modified by the Christians.

 Watchtower, prison, silver repository and museum